armchairancap/xx-haven-container/README.md

 docker run -it --rm -p 0.0.0.0:3000:3000 --name haven haven:latest npm run start
 ```

-Alternatively, you may reference this older [Dockerfile](https://github.com/armchairancap/xx-haven-container/commit/966c6293592af093f40065e5c5c34c0100ddb833#diff-dd2c0eb6ea5cfc6c4bd4eac30934e2d5746747af48fef6da689e85b752f39557) that I used to use before, but keep in mind that it was hard-coded to use port 80 (instead of the common 3000).
-Of course, you may change it as you see fit.
+Alternatively, you may reference this older [Dockerfile](https://github.com/armchairancap/xx-haven-container/commit/966c6293592af093f40065e5c5c34c0100ddb833#diff-dd2c0eb6ea5cfc6c4bd4eac30934e2d5746747af48fef6da689e85b752f39557) that I used to use before, but keep in mind that it was hard-coded to use port 80 (instead of the common 3000), so adjust it to work on port 3000 (`docker run -it --rm -p 0.0.0.0:3000:80 ...`) (or adjust configs below to forward to haven-web on port 80).
+Of course, you may also change it any way you want.

 Now you should be able to see the Haven Web server's home page when you visit http://localhost:3000.
 You still **need a reverse HTTPS proxy** in front of it in order to use it.